Atmospheric-Composition-Analysis-Group/compute1/README.md

 - `/storage1/fs1/rvmartin/Active/GEOS-Chem-shared`: This is where `/ExtData` mounts to in containers
 - `/storage1/fs1/rvmartin/Active/<your name>`: This is where `/my-projects` mounts to in containers

+If you're on Globus, the endpoint is called "Wash U RIS storage1 dtn1".
+You'll get "Permission Denied" until you navigate to `/storage1/rvmartin/Active`.
+Then, the directory layout is as follows:
+- `/storage1/rvmartin/Active/GEOS-Chem-shared`: This is where `/ExtData` mounts to in containers
+- `/storage1/rvmartin/Active/<your name>`: This is where `/my-projects` mounts to in containers

 ### Creating shared project directories
 To create shared project directories, you'll have to submit a ticket.